-Also, depending on the circumstances of the case, it may be preferable to bring legal proceedings in one EU country as opposed to infringement action can be brought, known as forum shopping.
+Also, depending on the circumstances of the case, it may be preferable to bring legal proceedings in one EU country as opposed to another.
+With a EUTM, there is a greater flexibility as to where an infringement action can be brought, known as forum shopping.